EpicBrainUser/python-booklet/python_booklet.typ

 dict  -> {}
 set   -> set()
 ```
-In all of these cases, they evaluate to false in a boolean context, which means that you can make if statements with just ```python
+In all of these cases, they evaluate to false in a #gls("bool") context, which means that you can make if statements with just ```python
 if variable:
     # Some code
     ```